weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 * Container `ecs-weave-ecs-demo-task-1-httpserver-9682f3b0cd868cd60d00` is the
   HTTP Server of this host, producing the output you saw in your browser.
-Note how container names are altered by ECS:
+Note how container names are mangled by ECS:
   `ecs-${TASK_FAMILY_NAME}-${TASK_FAMILY_VERSION}-${STRIPPED_CONTAINER_NAME}-${UUID}`.

 * Container `ecs-weave-ecs-demo-task-8-dataproducer-b8ecddb78a8fecfc3900` is the